danawoodman/blog/src/articles/code-review.md

 ---
-title: "Reasons to adopt code review in your team"
+title: Reasons to adopt code review in your team
-date: "2014-06-10"
+date: 2014-06-10
 ---

 I've worked with enough teams to know that code review should be an essential part of any software team's worflow.